Ravenbrook/mps/procedure/review.rst

     Executing [review kickoff](https://github.com/Ravenbrook/mps/blob/b2050e2cf69029fc13c31a724421945952d3fab2/procedure/review.rst#53-review-kickoff)

-_`.ko.doc`: Checks that every checker has all the documents they need.
+_`.ko.doc`: Ensure that every checker has all the documents they need.

 _`.ko.intro`: Optionally, ask the author for a short (one minute) introduction to the change.